-- Jump back to center and repeat on the other side.
+- Jump back to the center and repeat on the other side.

 How to Modify Burpees When You're Getting Started

 If you find burpees to be insanely difficult, don’t sweat it.
-These are definitely an advanced exercise, and forcing your body to perform more than what it's trained to do is a quick way to injure yourself.
-If you're a beginner, then first of all, welcome to your fitness journey!
+These are advanced exercises, and forcing your body to perform more than what it's trained to do is a quick way to injure yourself.
+If you're a beginner, then, first of all, welcome to your fitness journey!
 You'll be amazed at what your body is capable of doing after a relatively short amount of training time.
 Secondly, keep in mind that you can modify any exercise better fit your lifestyle and fitness level.

 Remove Jumping Movements

 Belgrave says that one way to make burpees easier is to remove the jumping movements and move slower through the steps until you master the form.
-So bend over and put your hands on the ground, then walk your feet back into a plank position one at a time, then lower down and do the opposite on your way back up.
-Once you're confident in your footing and capacity to perform this exercise with proper form, try to move a little faster.
+So bend over and put your hands on the ground, then walk your feet back into a plank position one at a time, lower down and do the opposite on your way back up.
+Once you're confident in your footing and capacity to perform this exercise properly, try to move a little faster.

 Drop Knees During Pushup